 Above is another painting of an orange but this time by Euan Uglow.
 You can see very clearly that there are patches of a variety of different orange colors all around the orange.
 It is all these different orange colors working together that gives the orange subject volume and makes it feel round.

-When painting a portrait or figure, you will hardly ever use a straight orange color mixed from yellow and red alone.
-Rather, you will use the skills learned from earlier in this article, to mix different shades of orange.
-That will allow you to create much more interesting skin tones for your portrait painting.
+When painting a portrait or figure, you won’t typically use a straight orange color mixed from yellow and red alone.
+Instead, you can apply the skills you’ve learned earlier in this article to mix various shades of orange.
+This technique will enable you to achieve more captivating and lifelike skin tones for your portrait paintings.
+Give it a try and see the difference it makes!

 As you can see, at the base of what two colors make orange, yellow and red make orange when mixed together.
 However, you can also see, that mixing different types of red and yellow together will yield different shades of orange color.